ashleychontos/pySYD/docs/guidelines.rst

 For most (if not all) questions/concerns, peeping our `discussions <https://github.com/ashleychontos/pySYD/discussions>`_ forum is an excellent place to start in case things have already been brought up or addressed.

-As a user and/or contributor, here are the guidelines we ask you to follow:
+As a contributor, here are the guidelines we ask you to follow:

 * :ref:`Question or problem <guidelines/question>`
 * :ref:`Issues & bugs <guidelines/issue>`